 We exchanged a small amount of our money at the airport when we first arrived and the rest in town in batches.
 The airport had fairly good rates in the end, but we were not too sure.

-We found Cuba to be the safest place we have ever been - so our initial paranoia wore off very quickly. about 4 years ago
+We found Cuba to be the safest place we have ever been - so our initial paranoia wore off very quickly. over 4 years ago